Tackle Tough Community Problems through 'Community Results Compacts'

 His previous positions include county administrator for Dakota County, Minnesota, senior leadership positions with the state of Minnesota, and director of the Ventura County Civic Alliance in Ventura County, California.
 He has consulted nationally and internationally on strategic management, human services, performance management, and citizen engagement.
 He holds a B.A., M.A., and Ph.D. in psychology from the University of Manitoba, Winnipeg, Canada.

-Formats:"Streaming" provides you with online access of the recording for 90 days.
+Formats:"On Demand" provides you with online access of the recording for 90 days.
 CD-ROM provides you with a permanent recording of the event.
 Please allow 2-3 weeks to receive your CD once the live event date has concluded.

 NOTE: CD-ROM purchase not available for free programs